kaluznyt/vagrant-scripts/README.md

 # vagrant-scripts

-A couple of useful script for vagrant
+A couple of useful scripts for vagrant